 ySense

 The service suggests completing the daily checklist bonus, a way to leverage more earning potential from the platform.
-For each day that you complete your Daily Checklist, you will have a bonus of up to 16.0% added to your account balance at the end of that day.
-You are paid via PayPal.
+For each day that you complete your Daily Checklist, you can earn a bonus that will be added to your account balance at the end of the day.

 Etsy is one of the most popular e-commerce online marketplaces—it’s effectively a one-stop shop for original items.